yousty/pg_eventstore/docs/reading_events.md

 ## Pagination

-`pg_eventstore` implements `#read_paginated` that allows to go trough all events.
+You can use `#read_paginated` to iterate over all (filtered) events.
 It yields each batch of records that was found according to the filter options:

 ```ruby
 # Read from the specific stream